Beach Use and Permits

 City Code Regulations

-City Ordinance prohibits bonfires on the beach that are not contained in a City-provided fire place or fire ring.
-Chairs, arches, tents, musicians, floral arrangements, etc. are not permitted on the beach.
+Chairs, arches, tents, musicians, floral arrangements, etc. are not permitted on the beach unless a wedding or special event permit has been issued by the Monterey Recreation Division.
 Beaches are open to the public, therefore, the public may walk through or occupy any and all areas of the beach – you may not cordon off the area you intend to use.
 The only privilege associated with a Beach Permit is the right for a "group" to assemble.

 Visit our Beach Weddings page for information about locations, permits, rules, nearby halls and other resources to help you plan a wedding on one of our beautiful city beaches.